 Powerful and possible message that women can change the world with our pussies?

-One of the most trafficked things I’ve written is the post, ‘The real reason your ex doesn’t see the kids’ about the so-very-common and heartbreaking reality that the majority of fathers who are not in romantic relationships with the children’s mothers, are not actively involved with the kids.
+Disturbing fact: the majority of fathers who are not in romantic relationships with the children's mothers, are not actively involved with the kids.
 In fact, Pew found that a full 78 percent of dads who live separately from their children, see the kids less than once per week.

 That means that just 22 percent of dads who do not live in the same house as their kids are actively involved.